Washington, D.C. 20002

 202.675.0016 ext.
 123

 If you’ve received an email or read a report from the Coalition for Smarter Growth, you’ve seen a bit of what Aimee does.
-Online, this means managing our digital advocacy, social media, and websites.
-Offline, she works on publications and reports.
-Aimee is also our in-house designer and photographer.
+Online, this means managing our digital advocacy, email outreach, social media, and websites.
+Offline, Aimee manages our publications and reports, and serves as our in-house designer and photographer.

 If that’s not enough to keep her busy, Aimee also serves on the Editorial Board of Greater Greater Washington.
 Actually a policy wonk by training, Aimee holds a Master of Public Policy from American University and a BA in Political Science from Tulane University.
 Aimee’s favorite color is #F10DAA. (nerd.)